 July 18, 2016: Health officials investigate how family member of person who died of Zika became infected

 A family member of an elderly Utah man who died from Zika-related illness in June is infected with the virus, the Utah Department of Health said.
-The 38-year-old man has not traveled to an area where the virus is circulating and has not had sexual relations with anyone who has.
+The 38-year-old man had not traveled to an area where the virus is circulating and has not had sexual relations with anyone who has.
 Zika-carrying Aedes aegypti and Aedes albopictus mosquitoes do not live in Utah, although officials are looking for them or any other mosquito carrying the virus.
 Other relatives and health care workers who treated the deceased individual are also being screened for the virus.
-According to the CDC, the person who died had "uniquely high amounts of virus -- more than 100,000 times higher than seen in other samples of infected people -- in his blood."
+According to the CDC, the person who died had “uniquely high amounts of virus – more than 100,000 times higher than seen in other samples of infected people – in his blood.”
+A later report found that the man could have become infected from the sweat or tears of his family member.

 July 15, 2016: Female-to-male sexual transmission of Zika reported